-- The use or event is only for a few days or a week.
+- Is only for a few days or a week.

 - Involves smaller events: weddings, festivals, golf tournaments, short term light storage.

-- The weather is expected to be good, no strong winds, rain or snow.
+- Occurs while the weather is expected to be good: no strong winds, rain or snow.

-- Your site is flat and even, with a surface that can be easily staked.
+- Is on a site that is flat and even, with a surface that can be easily staked.

-A fabric structure system is more suitable if your need:
+A fabric tension system is more suitable if the structure:

-- Is needed longer term,that is, months or years
+- Is built for a longer duration, months or years

-- Involves heavy duty activities such as construction, aviation, mining, site remediation, warehousing
+- Is for heavy duty activities such as construction, aviation, mining, site remediation, warehousing

 - Must function in severe weather: snow, ice, wind, rain, extreme heat or cold.

-- Permitted sites – a fabric building will meet building permit requirements whereas most tents cannot
+- Meet building permit requirements whereas most tents cannot (Permitted Sites)

-- Where peak height is important for operating equipment, additional storage, greater interior volume, etc.
+- Needs a high peak height for operating equipment, additional storage, greater interior volume, etc.

-- If weight needs to be supported from frame such as truss systems, fall arrest systems, etc.
+- Needs its weight to be supported by the frame and uses truss systems, fall arrest systems, etc.

-For more information on the characteristics and advantages of fabric buildings, contact us to speak to one of Allsite’s fabric structure experts.
-We’ll be happy to help you find the perfect solution for your fabric building need.
+For more information on the characteristics and advantages of fabric membrane systems, contact us and speak to one of Allsite’s fabric structure experts.
+We’ll be happy to help you find the perfect solution for your fabric building needs.